 With a combination of Gore-Tex Infinium Windstopper fabric and a neoprene stretch cuff, the Perfetto RoS gloves are well equipped to handle most weather conditions.
 Silicone zones across the palm offer good grip, while Castelli’s women-specific sizing delivers a snug fit that’s easy to pull on and off again.

 The gloves feature the Castelli Damping System, which aims to prevent numbness and discomfort caused by gripping the bars for prolonged periods.
-It combines foam cushioning and protection in key areas of palm to damp road vibration.
+It combines foam cushioning and protection in key areas of the palm to damp road vibration.

 Giro Monica II Gel